hereelabs/sitetest/README.md

 - heree

 (im not fixing the sound issue, its your job to do what you need with this. i wont make a patching guide, atleast here. if you're in the [now private] discord server then i will release it sometime.)

+ill tell you atleat this one thing, though.

+string search bgiaaa (the public key) and transfer it to a different client if you want a earlier or later verison. you will have to patch everything else, though